 Onit has a team dedicated to data protection where data protection related enquiries can be directed ([email protected]).

 Onit has provided contractual commitments around incident notification for many years.
-We will continue to promptly inform you of incidents involving your data in line with the data incident terms in our current agreements and the updated terms that will apply starting on May 25, 2018, when the GDPR comes into force.
+We will continue to promptly inform you of incidents involving your data in line with the data incident terms in our current agreements.